 Test cases

 A test case contains all the details about our test.
 In Qase, a test case is a specific set of instructions and conditions that outline a test to be carried out successfully.
-It includes testing procedures, necessary inputs, execution conditions, and expected results to achieve a testing objective.

 In Qase, you can define various parameters and expected outcomes of a particular testing scenario.